Vegan Short Rib Bao Bun: You need to try this!

 Each bun was filled with the ribs, sliced cucumber, carrots, red cabbage, green onion, fresh cilantro and vegan sriracha mayo.

 The combination of sweet and smokey ribs paired with the fresh crunch of veg and soft pillows of Bao buns is the perfect bite!
 I will have some new recipes soon so stay tuned!

-Comment below and let me know what you think!
-If you decide to make this dish comment below or tag me on Instagram @myeagereats or hashtag #myeagereats.
+Drop a comment blow and let me know what you think.
+If you decide to make any of my recipes leave me a comment or tag me on Instagram @myeagereats or hashtag #myeatereats .